Kediri kingdom: Panjalu

-The kingdom was also known as Panjalu the correct reading is Pangjalu as the twin kingdom with Janggala.
+The kingdom was also known as Panjalu (the correct reading being Pangjalu) as the twin kingdom with Janggala.
 During the reign of Jayakatwang that revived the short-lived second dynasty of Kadiri, the kingdom is also known as Gelang-gelang or Gegelang.
 Other than Kadiri, the kingdom was also often referred to as Daha or Dahanapura, after its capital.
 The name Daha was used in the later Majapahit period, as the seat of the rival court of Trowulan.

 In the beginning, the name "pañjalu" (pangjalu) was used more often than the name Kediri.
 This can be found in the inscriptions published by the kings of Panjalu.
 The name Panjalu is also known as Pu-chia-lung in the Chinese chronicle entitled Ling wai tai ta (1178).

 Three types of land were used by the community in the past when building settlements and other things.
 The first is called Anupa, and it is land that has fertile soil, is close to springs, and allows various kinds of seeds to grow well if planted there.
 The second is called Sadarana, and it is land that in some areas is fertile and in others less fertile.
 The third is called Janggala, and it is infertile land or wilderness.